icon

 2. Document the entire compounding process including the steps required prior to compounding such as garbing process etc. steps required during and after compounding such as wiping the supplies before placing them in the hood, aseptic technique, cleaning the surface of the hood after completing compounding etc.

-Final Evaluation Lab - ONLY TO BE DEMONSTRATED IN FRONT OF THE INSTRUCTOR
+Final Evaluation Lab - ONLY TO BE DEMONSTRATED IN FRONT OF THE INSTRUCTOR BUT THE ANSWERS MUST BE SENT TO ME PRIOR TO THE EVALUATION AS EXPLAINED ABOVE.

 For this lab…